Welcome to Search

 Accessing Juristat Search

 If you have a Juristat Subscription, you already have access to Juristat Search.
-Click the search icon, enter some search terms, and you're in Juristat Search.
+Just click to the "Search" Tab in the top navigation bar.

 Searching Patent Applications

 Search for applications by typing keywords into the search box at the top of your screen.
 Juristat Search will look for your keywords in the text of applications, patents, office actions and appeals (where available), and the associated metadata.